codingABI/Arduino-ESP32-Wifi-easy-and-unsecure/README.md

 SSID mysid
 PSK mySecretPassword1#
 ```
 Isn't that crazy?
 It makes no difference whether I power off and on the ESP32 or push the Reset button.
-The Wifi key (=password/psk) seems to be stored on the ESP32 after the first sketch and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.
+The Wifi credentials seems to be stored on the ESP32 after the first sketch and can be read by every sketch runs on the same ESP32 => If somebody uploads a new sketch on my ESP32-devices he can read my Wifi credentials.
 ## Workaround
 Clearing Wifi configuration after each connection like in this [sketch](src/WifiWithSecureCredentials.ino).